Frobenius trace fields of cohomologically rigid local systems: Introduction

 \subsection{Outline}

-In Section~\ref{section:spread} we collect together results of various authors about spreading out rigid local system.
-Section~\ref{section:degree} proves point (1) of Theorem~\ref{thm:main} concering the degree of Frobenius trace fields.
+In Section~\ref{section:spread} we collect together results of various authors about spreading out rigid local systems.
+Section~\ref{section:degree} proves point (1) of Theorem~\ref{thm:main} concerning the degree of Frobenius trace fields.
 Sections~\ref{section:unramified} and \ref{section:fcrystals}, which make up the core of the proof of Theorem~\ref{thm:main}, handle points (2) and (3) of Theorem~\ref{thm:main} respectively: the former concerns ramification away from $p$ and the latter at $p$.

-Finally, in Section~\ref{section:adjointquestion} we deduce Theorem~\ref{cebotarev}, which concern the adjoint local system and the stable trace field, from our main theorem.
-We conclude with discussions on trace fields of geometric local systems and a question about weights of VHS associated to Galois conjugates of rigid local systems.
+Finally, in Section~\ref{section:adjointquestion} we deduce Theorems~\ref{cebotarev}, \ref{thm:rigidifed}, and \ref{thm:tot_degen}; in particular, we derive results about the stable trace field, the adjoint local system, $L^{\oplus h}$, the rigidified problem, and stronger results in the case of bad reduction from our main theorem.
+In Appendix \ref{section:companions}, we quickly review the theory of companions and prove several lemmas that we need for our main results.